 Tours start in the Vestibule, which was built to accommodate carriages drawn by six horses.
 The king's guests were swept directly up the Treppenhaus, the largest baroque staircase in the country.
 Halfway up, the stairway splits and peels away 180 degrees to the left and to the right.
 Soaring above on the vaulting is Tiepolo's

-giant fresco The Four Continents, a gorgeous exercise in blue and pink that's larger than the Sistine Chapel's.
-Each quarter of the massive ceiling depicts the European outlook on the world in 1750—the savage Americas; Africa's and its many unusual creatures; cultured Asia, where learning and knowledge originated; and finally the perfection of Europe, with Würzburg as the center of the universe.
+giant fresco The Four Continents, a gorgeous exercise in blue and pink that's larger than the Sistine Chapel's ceiling.
+Each quarter of the massive fresco depicts the European outlook on the world in 1750—the savage Americas; Africa and its many unusual creatures; cultured Asia, where learning and knowledge originated; and finally the perfection of Europe, with Würzburg as the center of the universe.
 Take a careful look at the Asian elephant's trunk and find the ostrich in Africa.
-Tiepolo had never seen these creatures but painted on reports of them; he could only assume that the fast largest bird in the world would have large muscular legs.
+Tiepolo had never seen these creatures but painted on reports of them; he could only assume that the fastest and largest bird in the world would have big muscular legs.
 He immortalized himself and Balthasar Neumann as two of the figures—they're not too difficult to spot.